gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5 script that add execute permission to file owners
 6 script add multiple permissions
 7 script to add execution access to everyone
+12 Script that creates a directory called my_dir with permissions 751 in the working directory